|Pencil drawing of T. H. Huxley done by his daughter Marian Collier|

 This is the place where I share my musings on the “ultimate”—the big picture—the context that we live in and what it means.

 First and fundamental point.
 The answer I have is really simple, but it’s not “42”.

 Throughout human history our best thinkers have wasted millions of words and probably as many brain cells—trying to figure out what’s going on.
-Terms like ‘ontology’ and ‘First Philosophy’ got invented and people argued about ‘reality’ and ‘existence’ until they went cross-eyed.
+Terms like ‘eschatology,’ ‘ontology,’ and ‘epistemology’ got invented and people agonized about ‘reality’ and ‘existence’ and ‘the anthropic principle’ until they went cross-eyed.

 The simple answer is Paradox.
 Paradox with a capital “P”.

 This is *not* a cop-out or a joke.
 I’m dead serious.
 Think of Paradox not as just a headache-causing idea but as a real physical object.
 As a place.
 As the ambience in which “that for which no greater can be conceived” is housed.

 By its very nature, Paradox plays this role perfectly.
 It is the nothing that begat something.
 It is the ultimate uncaused cause.